KatBunny/Remember-That-Code/README.md

 As a reminder, GA has a zero plagiarism policy - your project's code **must be substantially yours**. **Do not copy code from similar projects, tutorials, or other sources**.
 However, using  lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.

-Lastly, in addition to presenting your projects, you will be required to complete a Project 1 Assessment (more in a bit).

 ---

 ## Planning & Presentation Requirements